-The how much is easy.
 You’ll need 5ml of oxalic acid-containing solution per seam of bees.
-In midwinter the colony will be reasonably well clustered and its likely there will be a maximum of only 8 or 9 seams of bees, even in a very strong colony.
+In cold weather the colony will be reasonably well clustered and its likely there will be a maximum of no more than 8 or 9 seams of bees, even in a very strong colony.

 Hold on … what’s a seam of bees?

 Looking down on the colony from above, a seam of bees is the row visible between the top bars of the frames.